kr1ptonec/gitlab_perfomance/docs/artillery.md

   * `PROJECT_BRANCH` - The name of a large branch available in the project.
 The size of the branch should be tuned to your environment's requirements.
   * `PROJECT_FILE_PATH` - The relative path to a normal sized file in your project.
   * `PROJECT_MR_COMMITS_IID` - The [iid](https://docs.gitlab.com/ee/api/#id-vs-iid) of a merge request available in the project that has a large number of commits.
 The size of the MR should be tuned to your environment's requirements.
-  * `PROJECT_MR_NOTES_IID` - The [iid](https://docs.gitlab.com/ee/api/#id-vs-iid) of a merge request available in the project that has a large number of notes / comments.
-The size of the MR notes should be tuned to your environment's requirements.
+  * `PROJECT_MR_DISCUSSIONS_IID` - The [iid](https://docs.gitlab.com/ee/api/#id-vs-iid) of a merge request available in the project that has a large number of discussions / comments.
+The size of the MR discussions should be tuned to your environment's requirements.
   * `PROJECT_SIGNED_COMMIT_SHA` - The SHA reference of a [signed commit](https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/) available in the project.
 * `phases.*` - This is an optional section for Environments that define the [Artillery Load Phases](https://artillery.io/docs/script-reference/#load-phases) to be used for performing tests.
 These are typically defined in Scenario files but can be overridden here if the particular environment requires.